William Howard Taft: Legacy and historical view

 Lurie argued that Taft did not receive the public credit for his policies that he should have.
 Few trusts had been broken up under Roosevelt (although the lawsuits received much publicity).
 Taft, more quietly than his predecessor, filed many more cases than did Roosevelt, and rejected his predecessor's contention that there was such a thing as a "good" trust.
 This lack of flair marred Taft's presidency; according to Lurie, Taft "was boring—honest, likable, but boring".
-Scott Bomboy for the National Constitution Center wrote that despite being "one of the most interesting, intellectual, and versatile presidents ... a chief justice of the United States, a wrestler at Yale, a reformer, a peace activist, and a baseball fan ... today, Taft is best remembered as the president who was so large that he got stuck in the White House bathtub," a story that is not true.
-Taft similarly remains known for another physical characteristic—as the last president with facial hair to date.
+Scott Bomboy for the National Constitution Center wrote that despite being "one of the most interesting, intellectual, and versatile presidents ... a chief justice of the United States, a wrestler at Yale, a reformer, a peace activist, and a baseball fan ... today, Taft is best remembered as the president who was so large that he got stuck in the White House bathtub", a story that is not true.
+Taft similarly has remained known for another physical characteristic—as the last president with facial hair.

 Mason called Taft's years in the White House "undistinguished".
 Coletta deemed Taft to have had a solid record of bills passed by Congress, but felt he could have accomplished more with political skill.
 Anderson noted that Taft's prepresidential federal service was entirely in appointed posts, and that he had never run for an important executive or legislative position, which would have allowed him to develop the skills to manipulate public opinion, as "the presidency is no place for on-the-job training".
 According to Coletta, "in troubled times in which the people demanded progressive change, he saw the existing order as good."